 Pellentesque habitant morbi tristique senectus et dolor.

-THE GREAT LAKES INVITATIONAL CONFERENCE ASSOCIATION
+GREAT LAKES INVITATIONAL CONFERENCE ASSOCIATION

-The Great Lakes Invitational Conference Association is dedicated to putting on conferences to expand global understanding in the minds of today’s youth.
+The Great Lakes Invitational Conference Association (GLICA) is dedicated to putting on conferences to expand global understanding in the minds of today’s youth.
 Our conferences provide high school students with a chance to experience a unique simulation of diplomacy and compromise in action.
 Participation calls upon students to confront numerous topics foremost in the international community, and attempt to resolve issues that are far outside their own personal experiences.
 In addition to learning substantive content regarding the agenda topics, students improve a variety of skills including research, writing, public speaking, consensus building, negotiation, teamwork, and objective critical thinking.
 We hope that by giving these students hands-on experience in these areas, they can grow to become more mature, responsible leaders for the future.

 The Model United Nations experience provides a rare opportunity for high school students to engage in high-level synthesis and evaluation of the topics.
 Students become much more aware of national and international politics and current events.
 While engaged in the process, they are achieving core objectives in the Social Studies Curriculum, and also improve understanding in the sciences, particularly ecology, and English Language Arts competencies.